 For Latex-based PDF output, Scribble includes support for multiple page-layout configurations.
 The "mouse.scrbl" example so far uses the default Latex style.
 If you plan on submitting the paper to a workshop on programming languages, then-well, you probably need a different topic.
-But you can start making the current content look right by changing the first line to

-'''

-#lang scribble/sigplan

-'''

-If you're instead working toward Racket library documentation, try changing the first line to which produces output with a separate title page, initial content on that page (intended as a brief orientation to the document), and top-level sections turned into chapters that each start on a new page.
+But you can start making the current content look right by changing the first line to #lang scribble/sigplan which produces output with a separate title page, initial content on that page (intended as a brief orientation to the document), and top-level sections turned into chapters that each start on a new page.
 If you have split the document into multiple files, the first line of the main document file determines the output format.